Large deviation bounds for the Airy point process: Introduction

-\end{enumerate} \end{theorem} \begin{remark} We note that in Theorem \ref{Main1}, we are studying large deviation bounds for the restricted measure $\nu_k|_{[-R_0,R_0]}$.
-We do \emph{not} require the measure $\nu_k$ to be compactly supported, and thus unbounded measures can be covered by the theorem.
-The result can be directly transferred to large deviation bounds for $\nu_k$ (see Remark \ref{R} for details). \end{remark} \begin{remark} A similar result holds for the spectrum of the stochastic Airy operator $H_{\beta}$ with general $\beta\in\mathbb{N}_{+}$ with the same argument. \end{remark} \begin{remark} Theorem \ref{Main1} allows us to recover the lower bound part of lower tail of the KPZ equation with narrow-wedge initial data (\cite[Theorem 1.1 and Corollary 1.3]{Tsa}) by rigorously justifying the heuristic argument given in \cite{CGKLT}: for fixed $\zeta>0$,
+\end{enumerate} \end{theorem} \begin{remark} Note that in Theorem \ref{Main1}, we obtain large deviation bounds for the restricted measure $\nu_{k;R_0}$.
+We do \emph{not} require $\nu_k$ to be compactly supported, and thus unbounded measures can be covered by the theorem.
+The result can be directly transferred to large deviation bounds for $\mu_k$ defined in (\ref{mains}) (see Remark \ref{R} for details). \end{remark} \begin{remark} A similar result holds for the Airy$_{\beta}$ point process---the point process formed by the space reversal of the eigenvalues of the stochastic Airy operator $H_{\beta}$---with general $\beta\in\mathbb{N}_{+}$ using the same argument. \end{remark} \begin{remark} Theorem \ref{Main1} allows us to recover the lower bound part of the exact lower tail of the KPZ equation with narrow-wedge initial data (\cite[Theorem 1.1 and Corollary 1.3]{Tsa}) by rigorously justifying the heuristic argument given in \cite{CGKLT}: For fixed $\zeta>0$,